 Provides flexible tooling for authoring, testing, and deploying access policies, and seamlessly integrates into any architecture.

 Decouples authorization from application silos and makes it reusable by all your software code written in any language.
-Hence, it, seamlessly scales from prototype to global deployment.
+Hence, it seamlessly scales from prototype to global deployment.

 Operational mode

 Cerbos enables authorization logic to be written as policy outside of an application code.
-It replaces the complex checks with a simple call out to a Cerbos which returns an ALLOW or DENY based on the data in the context provided and the current live policies.
+It replaces the complex checks with a simple call out to a Cerbos, which returns an ALLOW or DENY based on the data in the context provided and the current live policies.

 Policies are defined as human readable YAML and are stored either on disk, Cloud Storage, a GitHub repository, or a database.
 Policies define the resources in the system, what actions can be taken upon them.
-Based on information about the principal/user making the request and what resource is being accessed conditions can be defined which are computed on the fly for fine-grained access control.
+Based on information about the principal/user making the request and what resource is being accessed, conditions can be defined which are computed on the fly for fine-grained access control.

 As the policy is now abstracted outside of the application logic, business requirements can change, and policies updated without having to make any code changes or releases.
 (Figure 19)